Forrest Place: Parades, meetings and rallying place

 In the 1940s returned soldiers marched through Forrest Place.

 It was a meeting place and focal point for political meetings in the 1950s through to the 1980s; considerable use was made of the steps of the Post Office being above the roadway level.

 An attempt to defuse the political nature of the space and ban meetings in Forrest Place was carried out by Charles Court, on 18 November 1975, when his government used Section 54B of the Western Australia Police Act to ban meetings.
 Considerable numbers of demonstrations resulted from this ban, which was later repealed by the Public Meetings and Processions Act of 1984.

 In 2013, the history of protests held at Forest Place, and the responses by authorities, was the subject of a presentation by Murdoch University Adjunct Associate Professor Lenore Layman.
 These events are considered by Layman to be part of an "alternative history of Perth" that isn't so sedated.

 In 2017, in a chapter in the book Radical Perth, Militant Fremantle Layman develops an argument that Forrest Place was a location of conflict over the usage of the space as a place for freedom of speech, association and peaceful assembly.

-Melbourne fans celebrate the day after the Demons won the 2021 AFL Grand Final that was played in Perth.
+Melbourne fans at Forrest Place celebrate the day after the Demons won the 2021 AFL Grand Final that was played in Perth.

-With the 2021 AFL Grand Final being held at Perth Stadium because of a COVID-19 lockdown in Melbourne, in lieu of the traditional AFL Grand Final parade a "people's parade" was held at Forrest Place allowing fans to celebrate the game (but without the clubs in attendance) on 24 September 2021, the day before the final.
+On 24 September 2021, a "people's parade" was held for AFL fans ahead of the 2021 AFL Grand Final, which was being held at Perth Stadium that year because of the COVID-19 pandemic, in lieu of the traditional AFL Grand Final parade.
 The premiership cup presentation also took place at Forrest Place the day after the final following the Melbourne Football Club's victory over the Western Bulldogs, with the winning team in attendance.